douglaskataki/serial_mpu9150/README.md

 serial_mpu9150
 ==============

-Using http://wjwwood.io/serial/ library and FreeIMU library (changed some aspects) with MPU9150 and Adafruit MPL115A2, integrated with ROS.
+Using serial library (http://wjwwood.io/serial/) and FreeIMU library (changed some aspects) with MPU9150 and Adafruit MPL115A2, integrated with ROS.

 ### Install Instructions